wordofwarning/wordofwarning.org/current/2015-haphazard/ongoing/index.md

 ![Narcissus](Narcissus.jpg)

 **Leo Burtin | *Homemade: Le Bistroquet***
 You are invited to Leo's Bistro — join us in this pop-up café where the menu needs **you**!
-While you sip on a soupçon or taste a tit-bit, why not offer your own recipe for our chef to consider? **NB** Food + drink served may contain allergens.
+While you sip on a soupçon or taste a tit-bit, why not offer your own recipe for our chef to consider?
 [Seen at Hazard 2014](/archive/2014-hazard/ongoing) this is a pop-up intervention by Leo Burtin, produced by Talk with LEAP as part of the *Homemade series*.
-Leo is an artist + creative producer… He wouldn't normally let you know that he's French and used to work for Jamie Oliver!
+Leo is an artist + creative producer… He wouldn't normally let you know that he's French and used to work for Jamie Oliver! (**N.B.** Food + drink served may contain allergens.)
 [www.talkwithleap.com](http://www.talkwithleap.com) | [@olamerino](http://twitter.com/olamerino)
 ![Le Bistroquet](bistro.jpg)